ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-3.md

 ---
-title: Setting up the app for debugging with MTE
+title: Set up the app for debugging with MTE
 weight: 4

 ### FIXED, DO NOT MODIFY